gansoi/gansoi/README.md

 A three-node local cluster will be started shortly.
 You can visit the web interface at https://gansoi-dev.com:9002/.

+#### Docker

+We provide a Docker image for your convenience.

+##### Plain Docker

+You can start a Gansoi node using regular Docker with a simple command:
+`docker run --rm -p 80:80 -p 443:443 gansoi/gansoi`.

+##### Compose and Stack

+Included in this project is a `docker-compose.yml` for running Gansoi with Docker Compose or Docker Stack.

+If you're using Docker Compose you can try Gansoi using the command `docker-compose up` and visiting https://gansoi-dev.com/.

+The `docker-compose.yml` file can also be used for a Docker Stack deploy on a Swarm: `docker stack deploy -c docker-compose.yml gansoi`

 #### Slack Channel

 If you would like you can join other developers in the